hypernumbers/erlang-wtd/README.md

 Currently the resources for beginners focus on them learning OS languages (Python, Ruby, etc).
 People learning to write software from scratch today should be starting with AS languages.

+**(Erlang) WTD is an AS designed specifically for beginners.**

 Why Not Programme against (Erlang) OTP?
 ---------------------------------------

 Erlang OTP uses a transitive and complete trust relationship which makes it entirely unsuitable for beginners to build collaborative clusters.

 In brief, if Alice lets Bob cluster his running Erlang Virtual Machine with hers, then she gives Bob the ability to run any arbritrary command on her computer - including deleting the whole hard disk.
+This is not good.
+On the internet, this is very not good indeed...

 What Is (Erlang) WTD?
 ---------------------

-(Erlang) WTD is an AS aimed at beginners.
+(Erlang) WTD is an AS designed so that beginners can build low-risk distributed clusters with strangers they have 'met' over the internet.
 With (Erlang) WTD Alice can:

 * let Bob execute specific software she has written on her computer
 * revoke Bob's permission to do so at her convenience